k-manaa/EN-DE-sentiment_analysis/README.md

 # Sentiment analysis of English and German Amazon product reviews

-Analyzing and comparing sentiment analysis scores in the two languages using two modules, which are a language specific module, and a multi-lingual module.
+This is a small scale student project on analyzing and comparing sentiment analysis scores in the two languages using two modules, which are language specific modules, and a multi-lingual module.

 # Introduction